 What to wear at the festival

 You should also be aware that there are mandatory bag searches when you enter the Palais.
 And this is every time you enter.
-So if you need to carry a bag during the day, it's best to make sure it's one that is simple for the Palais security people to search.
+So if you need to carry a bag during the day, it's best to make sure it's one that's simple for the Palais security people to search.

 For women the rules are, as always, a little looser.
 You don't need to wear a ball gown, but you must dress to impress for a very formal evening.
-Short skirts are not recommended, and it's worth keeping heels sensible.
+Short skirts aren't recommended, and it's worth keeping the heels sensible.
 Unless you're lucky enough to arrive by limo, there is a bit of a walk between the ticket entry point and the red carpet.
 You'll also have to navigate several sets of stairs before you get to your seat inside, including some rather steep ones in the Grand Auditorium Lumiere.

 To get the best of both worlds, some festival veterans have been known to pack a pair of slim flat shoes in their handbag, worn for the walking and waiting, before a quick change in the line, just head of stepping onto the red carpet.